nubificus/vaccel-tutorials/lab3/README.md

 - [call `vaccel_exec` with these arguments](https://github.com/nubificus/vaccel-tutorial-code/blob/main/app/wrapper_exec.c#L24)
 - [finalize the session](https://github.com/nubificus/vaccel-tutorial-code/blob/main/app/wrapper_exec.c#L31)

-To build the library and the wrapper program we need to have a build of the `vaccelrt` source tree.
+To build the library and the wrapper program we need to have a build the `exec` plugin of `vaccel` project.
 For more info have a look at the [lab1](https://github.com/nubificus/vaccel-tutorials/tree/main/lab1) and [lab2](https://github.com/nubificus/vaccel-tutorials/tree/main/lab2) tutorials in this repo.

 In short:
 ```
-cd ../vaccelrt
+cd ../vaccel
-mkdir -p build
+meson setup --prefix=<path> -Dplugin-exec=enabled build --reconfigure
+meson compile -C build
-cd build
+meson install -C build
-cmake ../ -DBUILD_PLUGIN_EXEC=ON
-make
-cd ../../app
 ```

 We build the library: